SubatomicPlanets/SimpleBitcoinMiner/README.md

     Check the header files (*.h) for more tweakable fields.
 Resources like [learnmeabitcoin.com](https://learnmeabitcoin.com) and the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Protocol_documentation) can help explain them.
 The defaults should work out of the box.
     Also experiment with the CUDA kernel launch configuration in Hashing.cu (line 176) to optimize performance for your GPU if you want to.

-Once customized, build the project with these steps:
+You can build the code with these steps:
 ```
 git clone https://github.com/SubatomicPlanets/SimpleBitcoinMiner.git
 cd SimpleBitcoinMiner